avf2001/IELTS/Speaking/Task 1/Speaking Task 1.md

 | ~~good, bad~~ |               |
 | ~~like~~ | love, enjoy, prefer |

-## Leisure time
-* What is your favourite leisure activity?
-* What did you enjoy doing in your free time as a child?
-* Do you prefer to spend your free time with other people or alone?
-* What is a common leisure activity in your country?
-* Do most people in your country get two days off a week?
-* Do you think leisure time is important?
 ## Music
 * Do you like music?
 * What’s your favourite type of music?